Overland Travel to Remote Destinations with Electric Vehicles

 Born in Berlin, he spent his childhood exploring together with his parents nearly all countries of Europe in a VW T2 Microbus.
 Most of the time by wild camping in remote places.
 Each year he was traveling for about ten weeks since the age of two.

 When he started planning his own trips he decided to explore the wild places outside of Europe on long-distance trips by plane.
-At the age of seventeen, he traveled alone two months around the U.S..
+At the age of seventeen, he traveled alone for two months around the U.S..
 As a student, he spent three months in the rainforests of Costa Rica.
-In the last fifteen years, he explored together with Kerstin and Linnéa iconic wild places like Patagonia, Tasmania, Namibia, Iceland, New Zealand, and many more.
+In the last twenty years, he has explored iconic wild places like Patagonia, Tasmania, Namibia, Iceland, New Zealand, the Altiplano, and many more.

-He is an experienced landscape photographer and has documented his trips on his website wild-places.com.
+He is an experienced landscape photographer with publications in National Geographic and has documented his trips on his website wild-places.com.

-In addition to being an avid traveler and photographer, he has a Ph.D. in automotive engineering and more than twenty years of professional experience in the automotive industry.
+In addition to being an avid traveler and photographer, he has a Ph.D. in automotive engineering and more than 25 years of professional experience in the automotive industry.

-Recently he went back to his roots and started his own overlanding trips by car with the vision of reducing the carbon footprint by using electric vehicles.
+Recently, he went back to his roots and started making his own overlanding trips by car, with the vision of reducing his carbon footprint by using electric vehicles.

-On EV OVERLANDING he can perfectly combine his traveling experience with his extensive knowledge about automotive technology.
+On EV Overlanding, he can perfectly combine his traveling experience with his extensive knowledge of automotive technology.